ndepoel/FSR3Unity/README.md

 ## Known issues

-- Enabling Auto Exposure causes artifacting in OpenGL Core on Nvidia GPUs.
-  It's uncertain what is causing this.
-Further investigation is required.
-  Workaround: disable Auto Exposure on affected platforms.
 - Texture mipmap bias adjustment is not working on MacOS Metal.
   This causes blurry textures as the internal render resolution is lowered.
 This is a Unity issue of some sort.
   Workaround: no known workaround yet.